I Found Amazing Rocks on the Beach and Wondered

 These conglomerate samples are actually man-made cemented together with tar for road construction, however, they find their way into our beaches with the tell-tale polishing from the wind, waves and sand action!

 Banded Metamorphic Stones

 I've always been attracted to these banded beauties and have fun arranging them in my rock garden.
-The samples directly above and below are metamorphic slate transformed from sedimentary shale, but haven't yet identified the others.
-Feel free to make a recommendation if you think you know.
+The samples directly above and below are metamorphic slate transformed from sedimentary shale, but I haven't yet identified the others.
+Feel free to make a recommendation if you think you may know.

 To briefly review metamorphic rocks.
 Metamorphism involves the alteration of existing rocks by either excessive heat and pressure, or through the chemical action of permeating fluids.
 This alteration can cause chemical changes or structural modification to the minerals making up the rock.

 Metamorphic Rock Traits